-O’Donnell, a Republican, was the representative for Michigan's 3rd congressional district from 1891 to 1893.
+O’Donnell was the representative for Michigan’s 3rd congressional district and was a Republican.
+He served from 1891 to 1893.

 From Dec 1885 to Mar 1893, O’Donnell missed 486 of 1,517 roll call votes, which is 32.0%.
 This is on par with the median of 34.2% among the lifetime records of representatives serving in Mar 1893.
 The chart below reports missed votes over time.

 |Dec 1887-Feb 1888||39||6||15.4%||30th|

 |Dec 1890-Mar 1891||173||12||6.9%||3rd|

 The information on this page is originally sourced from a variety of materials, including: